Srikar-V675/memo-mind/README.md

 - **Data Source**: Currently integrates with Obsidian notes in markdown format.
 Since markdown is one of the formats LLMs are trained on they can respond and understand markdown very well.
 - **Knowledge Assistant Features**: Acts as a content idea generator, summarizer, and personal tutor for various tasks like revision, blog writing, and interview preparation.

+### Output

+The chatbot provides responses in natural language, mimicking your writing style and tone.
+It can generate content summaries, answer questions, provide explanations, and offer suggestions based on your notes and interactions.

+Below I've chosen the `Blogs or Article Writing` prompt to generate a response:

 ## Getting Started

 1. **Prerequisites**: Make sure you have Qdrant and Obsidian installed locally.
 Optionally, set up integrations for GitHub and other data sources for future expansion.